How to apply for a permit

-Cocoa Beach Development Services Department accepts applications for building permits online at the OpenGov Portal.
+Effective June 15, 2020, the Cocoa Beach Development Services Department will begin to accept applications for building permits and business tax receipts, as well as land use/rezoning and planning action applications online at the OpenGov Portal.

 Please note that there are many online resources to assist the applicant as they navigate the system.
 Just look for the “question mark” icon on the page that you are working on.
 If you continue to have issues submitting your application, you may contact Development Services at 321-868-3298 for assistance.